Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

-We finally investigate the properties of the matching estimator.
+We continue with an investigation of how the matching methods affect the treatment effect estimator.
 As with the balance measures, these results depend on the details of the data generating process.
-While the exact results might not generalize, the qualitative conclusions should.
-The results are presented in Panel D. The measures are, again, normalized by traditional full matching to ease interpretation.
-The first column presents the bias of the methods.
-As expected, the unadjusted sample has substantial bias.
-1:1- and 1:2-matching without replacement reduces the bias by about 95\% and 60\%.
-While this is a substantial improvement, it is still more than an order of magnitude greater than the bias for 1:1-matching with replacement and full matching.
+While the details might not generalize, the qualitative conclusions should.
+The final four columns in Table~\ref{tab:performance} present the results.

+The first column presents the bias of the estimator.
+As expected, the estimator has substantial bias in the unadjusted sample.
+Nearest neighbor matching without replacement leads to a reduction of about 95\%.
+While this is a substantial improvement, it is still more than an order of magnitude greater than the bias for nearest neighbor matching with replacement and full matching.

 The second column reports the estimator's standard error.
-The variance of the estimator depends mainly on two factors.
-First, while matching is primarily used to adjust for systematic covariate differences between treatment group, it will also adjust for unsystematic differences.
-Such chance-imbalances lead to increased estimator variance and can, thus, be prevented with matching (compare with adjustment in randomized experiments).
-Second, for a given level of balance, more weight variation (as investigated in Panel B) will lead to more estimator variance as the information in the sample is used less effectively.
-The trade-off between balance and weight variance is reflected in the standard errors.
-1:k-matching leads to the highest standard error even if it has the least weight variation; it does not produce sufficient balance.
-On the opposite extreme, matching with replacement leads to excellent balance but large weight variation.
-Subsequently, its standard error is 17\% higher than with full matching.
-Reflecting the increase in weight variations, the generalized full matching leads to slightly larger standard errors than traditional full matching.
+The standard error depends mainly on two factors.
+First, while matching is primarily used to adjust for systematic covariate differences between the treatment groups, it will also adjust for unsystematic differences.
+Such chance-imbalances lead to increased estimator variance, and matching may, thus, improve precision.
+Second, for a given level of balance, larger variation in the weights induced by the matching will lead to a higher standard error since the information in the sample is used less effectively.
+The trade-off between balance and weight variability is reflected in the standard errors.
+It is particularly evident when the standard errors for nearest neighbor matching with and without replacement are compared.
+Matching with replacement induces a larger variation in the matching weights, and the standard error is $12.5\%$ larger than with matching without replacement.
+The lowest variance is, however, given by the full matching methods.